GB - Hero BOD

 Director

 Lieutenant General Liquori graduated from Boston University in 1991 with a Bachelor of Arts in Computer Science.
-In 1996, Lieutenant General Liquori earned Master’s Degrees from Webster University in Computer Resources and Information Management.
-From 2004 to 2005, Lieutenant General Liquori proceeded to Air University, where he received Master’s Degrees in Airpower Art & Science and Air & Space Power Strategy.
-Then, in 2009, Lieutenant General Liquori attended the Marine Corps University, where he received a Master’s Degree in Strategic Studies.
+In 1996, Lieutenant General Liquori earned a Master's degree from Webster University in Computer Resources and Information Management.
+From 2004-2005, Lieutenant General Liquori proceeded to Air University where he received Master’s Degrees in Airpower Art & Science and Air & Space Power Strategy.
+Then, in 2009, Lieutenant General Liquori attended the Marine Corps University where he received a Master’s degree in Strategic Studies.
+Lieutenant General Liquori is well qualified to serve on our Board due to his profound knowledge of the field and extensive leadership expertise.

 Robert L. Masson